The Carolina Inn

 🏨 hotel

-Adjacent to the University of North Carolina campus, this elegant hotel opened in 1924 and has been named one of the top 10 most haunted hotels in America.
-The Colonial Revival building blends perfectly with the historic university grounds.
+This Colonial Revival hotel has sat next to the UNC campus since 1924 and has been named one of the ten most haunted hotels in America.
+The building fits right in with the historic university grounds — and apparently one former guest has never left.

 👻